Eminent Domain Law in California

 Property owners deserve a vigorous defense against the government’s taking of property

 At Century Law Group we represent only property or business owners in their fight against the governmental taking of their property.
-We work diligently to obtain the maximum possible award for you, which may include relocation assistance in addition to attorney’s fees and costs.
+We work diligently to obtain the possible award for you, which may include relocation assistance in addition to attorney’s fees and costs.
 There may also be other damages to which you are entitled.

 Many cases settle before trial.
 If trial is required, we will vigorously present your case.
 Since we never represent the government, we never have any conflict of interest in fighting against them in eminent domain cases.